A Complete Guide to Effectively Organizing your Paperwork & Mail

 1. Recycle: This is typically junk mail or mail that does not have anything you wouldn’t want someone else to know about you on it.
 I place all of this mail into a brown paper grocery bag and then it goes out to the curb every Wednesday for pickup.

 2. Shred, then Recycle: This is mail and documents that have some sort of personal identifiers on it that could potentially lead to some sort of identity theft if stolen.
 If you do not have a paper shredder, it is a MUST HAVE.
-Here’s a good paper shredder that cross shreds, and even shreds plastic cards.
-Once your shredder is full, just toss the confetti into the recyclable paper bag.

 3. Take Action: For the following two categories I keep a brown manila folder on my coffee table with labels on them.
 The first is labeled ‘take action’.
 Non-ironically, this means the paper has some sort of action I must take on it.
 Perhaps it’s a bill that must be paid, a questionnaire I need to return, or something else.